firepress-org/rclone-in-docker/README-CI.md

 ```
 echo "devmtl" > DOCKERHUB_USER
+echo "firepress-org" > GITHUB_USER
 ```

+Bypass the step `Define the version of the app` if it's too overkill for you.

-**3) In the Github repo, add:**
+**3) In your Github repo, add:**

 It's under `settings/secrets`

 ```
 DOCKER_PASSWORD

+my_super_pass_in234itohw0e9gh
 ```

 You see the beauty of this?
-Assuming you have a valid Dockerfile, you only have to set four environment variables, and you are doing CI like a chef and making the world a better place.
+Assuming you have a valid Dockerfile, you only have to set a few environment variables.
+You are doing CI like a chef and making the world a better place.

 <br>